Welcome to the Clan Home Association

 The Royal Commission on the Ancient and Historical Monuments of Scotland has indicated that it is minded to undertake a survey at Hume.
 This follows a meeting with Hume Castle Trustees in November at which we explained our plans to put more information panels at the site to help visitors make greater sense of what they see.
 We hope the results of the survey will enable us to make a visit to the Castle truly fascinating.

-The date of the next Annual General Meeting will be announced shortly.
-It is proposed it be in the summer at our Convenor’s lovely home in Buckinghamshire, near London.
+The date of the 2015 Annual General Meeting will be 27th June.
+It will be held at our Convenor’s lovely home in Buckinghamshire, near London.

 Two foreign visits are planned for the Association in 2015.
 First, we intend to visit the Humes in South Africa, meeting them near Port Elizabeth this spring.
 Second, we plan a trip across the Atlantic to join the Clan Home Society at Grandfather Mountain in North Carolina on the occasion of the Highland Games and Gathering of Scottish Clans on 9th-12th July.
 We are unsure how many members can be accommodated in South Africa but any member of the Association… Continue Reading ››